 Alongside employer and alumni engagement, skills workshops and talks delivered by HE providers, additional support includes the opportunity to complete the online Morrisby test in Year 9 to help with GCSE option choices.
 This is then followed by the full psychometric assessment in Year 10.
 By measuring students’ skills, and evaluating their interests and aspirations, the detailed results provide personalised further study and career options, together with comprehensive resources to enable further research.
 We revisit the platform again in Lower Sixth Form to help students focus on their post-18 choices.

 In Year 11, students benefit from career learning sessions as part of the supra-curriculum, together with a 30-minute, one-to-one careers guidance interview with a qualified careers advisor.
 They are also given access to Unifrog, an excellent online tool providing a one-stop-shop where students can explore their interests, then find, and ultimately apply for, either university or an apprenticeship during Upper Sixth Form.

 While some young people will have a clear idea about their future pathway, many others will be unsure.
 Throughout Sixth Form, students are guided through their post-18 options and the UCAS application process.
-As well as advice and guidance about CV and personal statement writing, our focus is on equipping young people with the skills they need to make the right choices for their future.
-And with our careers centre at the very heart of the new Sixth Form Tuberville Building, students have ready access to all the resources and advice they need, including drop-in sessions with our professionally qualified Head of Careers and Oxbridge.
+In addition to a one-to-one careers guidance interview with a qualified careers advisor in Lower Sixth Form, students benefit from practical skills workshops, including CV, cover letter and personal statement writing, as well as networking.
+Our focus is on equipping young people with the skills they need to make the right choices for their future.

 Morrisby psychometric test